 A battery-powered doorbell usually takes longer to load the live view picture than a hardwired one.
 And that’s typically due to battery conservation.
 You’ll normally find your battery-powered doorbell in a low-power state to conserve battery: it only wakes up when triggered.

 The August View is battery-powered and you can expect it to wake up somewhere within 10 seconds.
-The August Doorbell Cam Pro is hardwired, it has continuous power supply and thus stays awake and loads way faster than the August View.
+The August Doorbell Cam Pro is hardwired, it has a continuous power supply and thus stays awake and loads way faster than the August View.

 The other key factor is WiFi signal strength.
 We highly recommend checking the WiFi signal before buying any smart doorbell.
 Consider downloading an app like Wi-Fi Analyzer for Android or Wi-Fi Sweetspots for iOS.
-With those apps you can check your network’s signal and if it gets quite weak towards the front door, you have three options…
+With those apps, you can check your network’s signal and if it gets quite weak towards the front door, you have three options…

 First off, you can try relocating your router closer to the front door.

 Second, you can get a Smart Home WiFi System for the most absolute performance.
-There are quite a few reliable and budget friendly options to boost your WiFi network.
-Plus, you’ll have total control of your WiFi system right from your smartphone: you can control the amount of time spent on Internet on some devices, increase bandwidth on others, and simply turn off the Internet access to everyone on your network when you think it’s been enough.
+There are quite a few reliable and budget-friendly options to boost your WiFi network.
+Plus, you’ll have total control of your WiFi system right from your smartphone: you can control the amount of time spent on the Internet on some devices, increase bandwidth on others, and simply turn off the Internet access to everyone on your network when you think it’s been enough.

 And the third option is getting a PoE doorbell instead.
 PoE offers continuous power and Internet supply that will pull the live feed instantaneously in HD quality.
 We’re talking about the Ring Elite.
 The doorbell connects via an Ethernet cable to a PoE switch which then connects to your router.
 For more information about PoE, check out our take on What is Power Over Ethernet? and Ring Pro vs. Elite | Review.
 That’s if you want lighting fast connection to a smart doorbell.